School homework assignments and homeschool work can present many challenges, especially when you are teaching a headstrong child.

 Or you can challenge them to race you with a particular chore.

 Need to wash dishes or vacuum the floor?
 Say to your child, “I know you don’t like doing writing practice.
-You know what I don’t like doing?
+Do you know what I don’t like doing?
 The dishes!
 But they both have to be done, so let’s have a race.
 Let’s see if you can finish your writing before I finish the dishes!”

 You’ll both be encouraged to quickly complete a task that you aren’t necessarily looking forward to.